Modifying cultural coastal public space….

 Author: Jacqueline Heerema is Dutch conceptual artist and (sub)urban curator.
-In 2006 she co-founded artists collective Satellietgroep and is artist-curator.
+As part of her artistic practice she co-founded in 2006 artists collective Satellietgroep and is artist-curator.
 Satellietgroep explores the reciprocal relations of humanity and nature from an artistic perspective, with a focus on the sea, (coastal) landscape transitions, climate change and the impact of humanity on the environment in the Netherlands and abroad.

 Content: Abstract.
 Keywords.
 Introduction.
 Public climate-consciousness.
 The becoming of Zandmotor.
 Zandmotor as ephemeral Land Art.
 Working with Zandmotor.
 Climate as Artifact.
 Destination Coast.
 Conclusion.
 Acknowledgements.

 Now that people all around the world are slowly starting to rethink how humanity and planet are interrelated, new questions arise around the understanding of time and the perception of place.
 It’s not merely a technical or a political challenge that we are facing, it is a cultural one.
 The Zandmotor – as the first of its kind – uses the forces of the wind and waves as active agencies of change, but can it also be valued as a driving force for humanity to change?